Privacy Policy

 1. Data Controller

-The data controller for this website is Fabrizio Cafolla, acting as the
+The data controller for this website is Fabrizio Cafolla, based in Italy,

-maintainer of the European OpenSource project (a personal, non-commercial initiative).
-For any
+acting as the maintainer of the European OpenSource project (a personal, non-commercial

 2. Data Collected